Astrology and astronomy: Historical divergence

 An engraving by Albrecht Dürer featuring Mashallah, from the title page of the De scientia motus orbis (Latin version with engraving, 1504).
 As in many medieval illustrations, the compass here is an icon of religion as well as science, in reference to God as the architect of creation.

 For a long time the funding from astrology supported some astronomical research, which was in turn used to make more accurate ephemerides for use in astrology.
 In Medieval Europe the word Astronomia was often used to encompass both disciplines as this included the study of astronomy and astrology jointly and without a real distinction; this was one of the original Seven Liberal Arts.
 Kings and other rulers generally employed court astrologers to aid them in the decision making in their kingdoms, thereby funding astronomical research.
+During the Renaissance period Astrology and Astronomy shared a theoretical and practical dimension shaping of the Renaissance society.
+Renaissance Europe had astronomy closely interwoven with Astrology, which was widely considered as a legitimate science, though less certain than Astronomy.
+Astrology in this time period involved from not only doing horoscopes of individual peoples, but for weddings and the most propitious time to consummate them; weather predictions; the timing of specific events such as coronation; starting a war or journeys, and even medical and surgical procedures.
 University medical students were taught astrology as it was generally used in medical practice.